All about cycling in the Netherlands

 Now that so many of the works were finished, two years after the cycle plan became active, the city of ‘s-Hertogenbosch apparently felt confident enough to be a candidate city in the election of ‘cycling city of the Netherlands 2011’.
 It is one of the 18 cities in the long-list in this election by the Fietsersbond (Cyclist’s Union).
 This summer five of the cities will be chosen to go to the final election.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday 14th July 2011.
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday 14th July 2011.

 The original 7 comments: